nembrinj/protofablab/projects/02_smart_intercom/README.md

 | /api/sensorconfig     | GET    | Get the values of the current configuration of the doorbell detection algorithm.                                   |
 | /api/sensorconfig     | POST   | Override the configuration of the doorbell detection algorithm.                                                    |

-The application is subscribed to the the MQTT topic `bell_ringing`.
+The application is subscribed to the MQTT topic `bell_ringing`.
 If it receives a message on this topic, the event is saved to the database and a notification is sent to each device with a valid notification subscription.

 ### Web application

 The code for the web application is located in the `smart-intercom-ui` subfolder.
-The ui application itself is a very basic [Angular 12](https://angular.io/) app with only two different pages.
+The UI application itself is a very basic [Angular 12](https://angular.io/) app with only two different pages.

-Angular uses the [Node Package Manager (NPM)](https://www.npmjs.com/) and has alot of dependencies.
+Angular uses the [Node Package Manager (NPM)](https://www.npmjs.com/) and has a lot of dependencies.
 The step `npm install`, which installs all the dependencies of the project takes a very long time on the Raspberry Pi.
 For this reason the application is pre-built in the folder `smart-intercom-ui/ui-dist`, so it does not have to be built directly on the Raspberry Pi.

 ### Installation